 $50 member/$63 non-member.
 To register a group, email [email protected] with the company name, webinar date, and number of attendees.

-Webinars are presented via Adobe Connect services.
-Requirements to attend virtual session on various devices can be found here.
+Webinars are presented via Zoom.
+System Requirements can be found here.